-Chimney breasts and fireplaces None -------------------------------- ------
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+None

 Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.

-Cellars None

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorative finishes are generally painted.
+Cellars None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The electrical switch gear is located within an understair cupboard.

-Gas Accessible parts of the system were visually inspected without removing fittings.
+Mains Supply Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.

-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains Supply Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Sanitary fittings in the bathroom comprise a white suite of w.c., wash hand basin and bath with mixer shower over.
-There is a sink unit within the kitchen.
+The bathroom is fitted with WC, wash hand basin and bath with mixer shower over.
+There is a sink unit in the kitchen.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Potterton' wall mounted gas fired central heating boiler located within the kitchen.
-This serves water filled radiators throughout the property and also provides domestic hot water.
+There is a 'Worcester' wall mounted gas fired central heating boiler located in the kitchen.
+This serves water filled radiators and also provides domestic hot water.
+Drainage Drainage covers etc were not lifted. - Neither drains nor drainage systems were tested.
+Nonner uranis nor uranage systems were testeu.

+Assumed to be to the mains sewerage system.